EarthObservationSimulator/orbitpy/propcov/README.md

 * When the `propcov` package is installed a `build` folder and `***.so` library file is created along with `***.egg-info`.
 These must be deleted in the un-installation process so as to allow for smooth re-installation.

 * The `Makefile` present in the `propcov` folder is to facilitate easy installation, cleanup of the `propcov` package.

-It is not associated with the `cmake` build process.
+* The Makefiles in the `extern/gmatutil/`, `lib/propcov-cpp/` are to facilitate a separate build process (not associated with `cmake`).
+The builds are triggered when running the Makefile in the `tests/` folder.

 ## Installation